mcculloughembedded/blog/src/content/blog/prg-three-core-ideas-in-tdd.md

 2. Do the simplest thing that could possibly work

 If you are interested in TDD, applied to embedded systems or not, I highly recommend reading James' blog post about implementing a circular buffer.
-James's circular buffer walkthrough highlights these two points by showing them off in practice.
+James's circular buffer walk-through highlights these two points by showing them off in practice.
 At various stages of his implementation, he hard-codes values in his production code to make his tests pass.
 To a non-TDD'er, this feels completely wrong.